j4ke-exe/jgarrison.io/clkw7l9qc000d0al9a379dmrt.md

 ---

-This walkthrough will go over the [0day](https://tryhackme.com/room/0day) CTF found on [TryHackMe](https://tryhackme.com).
-You will be introduced to the shellshock vulnerability that exists in Linux Kernels 3.13.0 &lt; 3.19 (Ubuntu 12.04/14.04/14.10/15.04).
+This walkthrough will cover the [0day](https://tryhackme.com/room/0day) CTF found on [TryHackMe](https://tryhackme.com).
+You will be introduced to the Shellshock vulnerability, which exists in Linux Kernels 3.13.0 to 3.19 (Ubuntu 12.04/14.04/14.10/15.04).

 ### Step 1: Nmap